 Hairballs happen.
 But reducing their likelihood starts with regular brushing.
 Long hair, don’t care does not apply here – long-haired cats need even more regular at-home brushing and grooming.
 Also, starting them young with a brush and comb to get used to everything will save you from years of bites and scratches.
 Hairballs can also be helped through proper nutrition which will create less shedding.
 Don’t forget about your kitty’s nails.
 Even with proper scratching surfaces, cats need their nails trimmed.
 Start working on this early and reward them with treats or play.
 We have many more tips available in our grooming guide.

 CHOOSE HEALTHY TREATS

 Who can resist spoiling a face this cute?
 The trick is to make sure you’re getting treats that add extra nutrients to your pet’s diet instead of empty calories.
 Try different types of treats to find the ones that your kitty likes the best.
 Different flavors, textures, and sizes can make the difference between a hit or a miss.
 But no matter what, be careful not to overdo it.

 INVEST IN REAL TOYS

 Kittens are little balls of energy that LOVE to play with anything.
 But household objects like yarn and string can really hurt them if swallowed.
 Invest in age-appropriate solo toys and interactive toys to keep them busy.
 Most cats ignore catnip or silvervine until six to 12 months old, but then it’s a great play enhancer that they’ll be low-key obsessed with.

 TRY A SUPPLEMENT

-There are many all natural supplements to help with many cat health problems.
+There are many all-natural supplements to help with many cat health problems.
 Probiotics help to aid in digestion and support a strong immune system.
-If your kitty develops hairballs or UTI we have the remedies to help with that too.
+If your kitty develops hairballs or UTIs we have the remedies to help with that too.